-Additionally while all ports carry video signals, only the HDMI or the DP port carry the audio signals too.
+Additionally, while all ports carry video signals, only the HDMI or the DP port also has audio signals.

-Now in order for the motherboard HDMI port, or any video output port on the motherboard to work, you NEED to have a CPU with an integrated graphics card.
+Now for the motherboard HDMI port or any video output port on the motherboard to work, you need a CPU with an integrated graphics card.
 Let me explain this further:

 Motherboards do not have an onboard graphics processing chip.
-In other words, they rely on the CPU’s integrated graphics card in order to power their video output ports.
+In other words, they rely on the CPU’s integrated graphics card to power their video output ports.

-If your CPU lacks an integrated graphics card, then the motherboard video output ports, including the HDMI port will simply not work.
+If your CPU lacks an integrated graphics card, the motherboard video output ports, including the HDMI port, will not work.

-In that case, you will absolutely have to have a dedicated graphics card for connecting your display to.
+In that case, you must have a dedicated graphics card connecting your display.

-Intel F series CPUs such as the Intel Core i7 12700F, Intel Core i5 12600KF all LACK an integrated graphics card.
+Intel F series CPUs, such as the Intel Core i7 12700F, and Intel Core i5 12600KF, all LACK an integrated graphics card.

-As such, while motherboards do have an HDMI port, in order for them to work, you have to make sure that your PC has a CPU with an integrated graphics card.
+As such, while motherboards do have an HDMI port, for them to work, you have to make sure that your PC has a CPU with an integrated graphics card.

-Do You Need a Dedicated Graphics Card If You Have HDMI Port on Motherboard?
+Do You Need a Dedicated Graphics Card If You Have HDMI Port on Your Motherboard?

 That depends entirely on what you intend to do with your PC.

-If your PC is intended for graphics intensive tasks such as gaming or rendering 3D graphics, then you will certainly benefit from having a dedicated graphics card.
+If your PC is intended for graphics-intensive tasks such as gaming or rendering 3D graphics, you will doubt a dedicated graphics card.

 Which HDMI Port to Use If You Have Motherboard HDMI and GPU HDMI?

-Another common question is which HDMI port to use if you have both the motherboard HDMI port as well as an HDMI port on your dedicated graphics card?
+Another common question is which HDMI port to use if you have both the motherboard and an HDMI port on your dedicated graphics card.

-In this arrangement, you should use the the HDMI port on the DEDICATED GRAPHICS CARD.
+I use the HDMI port on the DEDICATED GRAPHICS CARD in this arrangement.

-Since motherboard HDMI port uses the much weaker iGPU for rendering instead of the dedicated GPU, you will have a far worse performance as compared to connecting your monitor to the HDMI port on the dedicated GPU.
+Since the motherboard HDMI port uses the much weaker iGPU for rendering instead of the dedicated GPU, you will have far worse performance than connecting your monitor to the HDMI port on the dedicated GPU.

-TL;DR just use the HDMI port on the dedicated graphics card.
+TL;DR uses the HDMI port on the dedicated graphics card.

 Can You Use Both the Motherboard and the Dedicated GPU HDMI Ports?

-However, in majority of the cases, when you install a dedicated graphics card onto the motherboard, the integrated graphics card gets disabled.
+However, in most cases, when you install a dedicated graphics card onto the motherboard, the integrated graphics card gets disabled.
 As a result, the HDMI ports on the motherboard also get disabled.

 Fortunately, though, there is a way for some PCs to circumvent this issue through BIOS.
-However, whether this feature is available to you or not depends upon your BIOS version and how comprehensive it is.
+However, whether this feature is available depends on your BIOS version and how comprehensive it is.

-In order to enable the motherboard HDMI port you will need to:
+To enable the motherboard HDMI port, you will need to: